8 Best Flea Treatment For Cats- Knock Out Fleas With These Safe Treatments

 Top Picks Explained

-First, you need to know what you’re dealing with.
+In order to effectively eradicate a flea infestation, you first need to know what you’re dealing with.
 Understanding the flea life cycle is central to your flea treatment plan.

 Fleas thrive in warm, humid environments.
 In balmy regions, they may be active all year.
 In climates that experience cold winters and warm summers, fleas remain dormant until the weather warms.